pseudomuto/protoc-gen-doc/README.md

 Alternatively, you can download a pre-built release for your platform from the [releases][] page.

+Finally, this plugin is also available on Maven Central.
+For details about how to use it, check out the [gradle example](examples/gradle).

 ## Invoking the Plugin

 The plugin is invoked by passing the `--doc_out`, and `--doc_opt` options to the `protoc` compiler.
 The option has the